Interested in applying to the Premedical Program at Harvard Extension School? We accept applications each year between January 10 and April 10.

 - Be a US citizen or permanent resident.
 We are not able to accept international students.

 - Prove English proficiency.
 If your native language is not English and you have not earned a high school, bachelor’s, or graduate degree (master’s or doctorate) from a college or university in the United States, Australia, Canada, New Zealand, Republic of Ireland, or United Kingdom, you’ll need to submit a satisfactory English proficiency test score.
 Read more about the English Proficiency Requirement for Registration and review the list of acceptable exams and scores.

-- Essay.
-The online application requires an essay of no more than 500 words addressing the following question: Why do you want to prepare for a career in the medical field?
+- Essay: in no more than 500 words, address the following question: Why do you want to prepare for a career in the medical field?

-- Résumé.
-Upload a current resume to the online application that includes all your work experience, including volunteer jobs, with dates.
+- Résumé or CV.
+Upload a current résumé or CV to the online application that includes all your work experience, including volunteer jobs, with dates.
 Also include any research you have done or research positions you have held, with dates.

 Mailing Transcripts (if necessary)

-If transcripts must be mailed via post because your college or university does not offer electronic delivery, they should be sent to the Premedical Program Office, Harvard Extension School, 51 Brattle Street, Cambridge, MA 02138.
+If transcripts must be mailed via post because your college or university does not offer electronic delivery, please have them sent to: Premedical Program Office, Harvard Extension School, 51 Brattle Street, Cambridge, MA 02138.
 Do not send transcripts to Harvard University Admissions because we will not receive them.